MSaifUdDin-999/Weather_App/README.md

 6. **View the app:**
 Open your browser and navigate to the `localhost` link provided in your terminal (usually `http://localhost:5173`).

-## 🌍 Live Demo

-Check out the live version of the application here: [Link to Live Demo] *(Note: Update this once you host it on Vercel or Netlify!)*

 ## 👨‍💻 Credits